lvsti/Cutis/README.md

 [![CocoaPods](https://img.shields.io/cocoapods/v/Cutis.svg?style=flat)]()
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-Cutis ("Comfortable UTIs") is a thin Swift wrapper on top of the UTI (Universal Type Identifier) C API.
+Cutis ("Comfortable UTIs") is a thin Swift wrapper on top of the UTI (Uniform Type Identifier) C API.

 Apart from providing a typesafe and object-oriented wrapper around type identifiers, Cutis does the heavy lifting for you by taking care of the casting and memory management required when interacting with CoreFoundation-style APIs.